 - Larger viewing area.

-use of both hands for reading,
+- Allows use of both hands

-- Lighted or unlighted magnification.
+- Lighted or unlighted magnifier

 Field Of View: The size of the area being magnified when viewing